Award winning operators at your service.

 • Mask wearing is optional, but not required as we operate outdoors in the fresh air.

-• Please do NOT access our tour services if you have tested positive to COVID-19 and you are in your seven (7) day isolation period or if you are considered a close contact (as per the current guidelines).
+• Please do NOT access our tour services if you have tested positive to COVID-19 and you are in your five (5) day isolation period or if you are considered a close contact (as per the current guidelines).
 Please also do NOT access our tour services if you are sick or unwell, or showing any signs of a cold or flu-like symptoms.
 Our tour guides reserve the right to refuse access to our boat tour or bus transfer services if a person is sick or unwell.

 How long does it take to get to Yardie Creek from the Exmouth Townsite?

 Yardie creek Boat Tours road signWe estimate that you allow at least 90 minutes to drive from the townsite of Exmouth to the carpark at Yardie Creek.
-Please don’t listen to Google or Siri, as they do not get the timings right!
+Please don’t listen to Google or Siri, as they do not get the timings or directions right!
 The Yardie Creek Jetty is just a short stroll to the left of the carpark once you arrive at Yardie Creek (Please use the pathways provided to get to the jetty, as walking down by the creek bed can be slippery & uneven and we are trying to protect the limestone).
 It is really important that visitors abide by the speed limits once you enter the Cape Range National Park (CRNP), as there is usually plenty of wildlife (eg. kangaroos, bungarras, bush turkeys, echidnas, wedgetail eagles etc) that may be close to the road.
 Plus the drive / journey to Yardie Creek is very scenic, so why not take the time to enjoy it?

 How long is the boat tour of Yardie Creek?